brianium/yoose/README.md

 ```

 The `defusecase` is an optional bit of syntactic sugar, but one I find useful. `defusecase` defines a function
-tha is used for creating use cases.
+that is used for creating use cases.
 A `use-case-factory` if you will.
 These factories expect to be called
 with an input and output channel a la `core.async`, and any other dependencies needed to do the job.
 Or in `clojure.spec` parlance:

 ```clojure